LLM Law - Public LawFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 You will take four units (120 credit points overall, 30 credit points each) and a compulsory dissertation (60 credit points).
-You have the option of choosing three specialist Public Law units and one unit taken from any of our other LLM programmes.
+You have the option of taking three specialist Public Law units and one unit from any of our other LLM programmes.

 Visit our programme catalogue for full details of the structure and unit content for our LLM in Public Law.